Passing the Torch: Northern California Liberty Crochet Mural Moves From One Hand to Another in Display of Solidarity for Women’s Reproductive Rights

 Kathryn Vercillo In Conversation with Marie K. Lee and Jen LaMastra

 TL;DR … The Liberty Crochet Mural is a nationwide effort that so far includes 25 identical 11’ x 17’ foot murals.
-I’ve taken the lead on organizing where it will be displayed, and the events that will take place around it, throughout 2024.
+As of 2024, I’ve taken the lead on organizing where it will be displayed, and the events that will take place around it, throughout 2024.
 In this article, I share how I came to this project.
 I also interview Marie K. Lee, who was in my role previously, and Jen LaMastra, the creator behind the entire thing.
 Learn what it’s about, why it’s important, how it relates to not just our physical health but also individual and collective mental health, and so much more from the entire article.
-The first 2024 display is at the Women Rising exhibit at Drawing Room SF for one month beginning 2/24/24.
+The first 2024 display was at the Women Rising exhibit at Drawing Room SF for one month beginning 2/24/24.

 In the face of sweeping changes across the nation when it comes to the rights of women, BIPOC, queer individuals and others, we can’t become immobilized by the overwhelm of distress.
 Instead, we must find a way to act.
 The way is different for everyone.
 For a large group of crocheters across the nation, the Liberty Crochet Mural has served as one way to speak out creatively and collectively for women’s (and all people’s) reproductive and health care rights in the face of Roe v.
 Wade being overturned in 2022.
 Having recently been honored with the opportunity to take the reins of coordinating public spaces to display the Northern California mural, I am here to share with you more information about the project, what’s happened with it so far, and what the hopes are for the future.